 All of our named executive officers are employed and paid by Rabbit Hole Equity, L.L.C., a Texas limited liability company that serves as a family office that manages a portfolio of business investments held by Damian Novak and his affiliates ("Rabbit Hole Equity").
 Based on an allocation model, a portion of each named executive officer's overall compensation from Rabbit Hole Equity is allocated to the Company.
 Following the completion of this offering, our named executive officers will become employees of, and be compensated directly by, the Company.
-Our principal executive offices located in Minneapolis, Minnesota are leased by Rabbit Hole Equity and a portion of Rabbit Hole Equity's lease payments are allocated to the Company.
+Our principal executive offices located in Minneapolis, Minnesota are leased by Rabbit Hole Equity's lease payments are allocated to the Company.
 We expect to continue to occupy Rabbit Hole Equity's offices under this arrangement for the foreseeable future.